Isma007/JS-games/README.md

-Have fun playing these simples but elegants videogames Code 100% Free Download, enjoy yourself!
+Have fun playing this simple but elegant videogame Code 100% Free Download, enjoy it!